isabella232/rtos-docs-pr.sv-se/rtos-docs/threadx/chapter4.md

 ## <a name="tx_byte_release"></a>tx_byte_release

-Frisläpp byte tillbaka till minnesbuffert
+Frigöra byte tillbaka till minnespoolen

 ### <a name="prototype"></a>Prototyp